-Celebrated pilot ‘Sully’ urges further updates to Boeing’s 737 MAX – and to older 737s
+Celebrated pilot Capt.
+Sully urges further updates to Boeing’s 737 MAX

 The multiple problems generated by a false stall warning “need to be fixed in the long term and it’s something that needs to be addressed across all the fleets, not just the MAX,” Lemme said.
 “To get a commitment to fix it is reasonable.
 But I don’t think it should be a condition for the MAX ungrounding.”

-Sullenberger certainly accepts that in the U.S. aviation is safer now than it ever has been.
+Sullenberger certainly accepts that in the U.S., aviation is safer now than it ever has been.

-In 1960, for example, commercial airplane accident data records ten separate U.S. airliner accidents that together killed just shy of 400 people.
+In 1960, for example, commercial airplane accident records show 10 separate U.S. airliner accidents that together killed just shy of 400 people.

 Although one passenger died in 2018 when shrapnel from an engine blowout pierced a window on a Southwest Airlines flight, that’s the only fatality among U.S. airlines in the past 11 years, with zero fatal crashes.

 “We have made huge strides,” said Sullenberger.
-“We have made aviation ultra-safe.”
+“We have made aviation ultrasafe.”

 Still, he believes the MAX crashes could have happened in the U.S. and the flaws revealed have ripped away the prior sense of security.

 “For most of Boeing’s history, it had a stellar record for designing and building excellent airplanes,” he said.
-“On the MAX, the flight control system design was flawed … They had inadvertently created a deathtrap.
+“On the MAX, the flight-control system design was flawed … They had inadvertently created a deathtrap.
 It was a matter of time until it claimed lives.”

 As for the FAA, Sullenberger said its status as the “gold standard” among aviation regulators is “shattered.”